Rui-FMF/POO/README.md

 # POO
-Practical classes not 100% done or correct, use only for inspiration.\n Practical Exam grade: 18.6
+Practical classes not 100% done or correct, use only for inspiration.
+Practical Exam grade: 18.6